Tesla's Wireless Work

 For such a low frequency, to which I shall resort only when it is indispensable to operate motors of the ordinary kind under the conditions above assumed, I would use a secondary of fifty miles in length.

-Minimally implemented, a Tesla wireless transmission-reception system
+Minimally implemented, a Tesla wireless

-requires two synchronized electrical oscillators, each consisting of
+transmission-reception system requires two synchronized electrical oscillators,

-vertically oriented top-loaded helical resonator.
+earth and a vertically oriented top-loaded helical resonator.
 In operation a pulsed electrical potential is

 applied to each of the two helical resonators creating, at each location, an

 oscillating magnetic field.
-In turn, each
+In turn,

-oscillating magnetic field induces an oscillating electric field.
+each oscillating magnetic field induces an oscillating electric field.
 Together the oscillating electric and

 magnetic fields create weakly to highly ionized plasma in the vicinity of each

-[If the two resonators have a
+[If the two resonators

-180deg phase relationship with each other they are optimally aligned for
+have a 180deg phase relationship with each other they are optimally aligned for

 connection of their respective magnetic fields.]
 In addition to the inductively coupled